frontenddogma/web-development-glossary/manuscript/k.md

 Kerberos
 : A computer-network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner.
 The protocol was named after the character Kerberos (or Cerberus) from Greek mythology.
 Its designers aimed Kerberos primarily at a client-server model and it provides mutual authentication—both the user and the server verify each other’s identity.
 Kerberos protocol messages are protected against eavesdropping and replay attacks.&nbsp;[†](#w-kerberos)

+Kerning
+: The process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result.
+Kerning adjusts the space between individual letter forms, while tracking (letter-spacing) adjusts spacing uniformly over a range of characters.
+In a well-kerned font, the two-dimensional blank spaces between each pair of characters all have a visually similar area.
+The related term kern denotes a part of a type letter that overhangs the edge of the type block.&nbsp;[†](#w-kerning)

 Key
 : In cryptography, a piece of information (a parameter) that determines the functional output of a cryptographic algorithm.
 For encryption algorithms, a key specifies the transformation of plaintext into ciphertext, and vice versa for decryption algorithms.&nbsp;[†](#w-key-cryptography)
 : → Database index